byui-cse/cse351-student-version/lesson_01/canvas/team.md

 2. Question: compare the run times of the original non-threaded program with the 10 threaded version.
 Talk with your team members to explain the difference.
 Also, do we need a lock to protect the global variables `prime_count` and `numbers_processed`?
 3. Remove (comment out) the `print` statements that display when a prime is found.
 Test the non-threaded and threaded program and compare run times.
     - Why is the program faster when you don't print out the found primes?
     - Why is there a greater time difference when you remove print statements from the threaded program when compared to the non-threaded version. (ie., run each program with and without the print statements and review the log files).
 The following is my test results.
-Do you get the same results?
+Do you get the same relative results?

 ```
 threaded - with prints